kensanata/ggg/README.md

 agencies.
 People will be able to reconstruct who you're communicating with because the email senders and recipients are never hidden.
-This setup will also not prevent you and your partners from making mistakes such as leaving unencrypted emails lying on your computers.
+This setup will also not prevent you and your partners from making mistakes such as leaving unencrypted emails lying on their computers.
 And finally, this setup will also not help you if your computer has been taken over by a government [Trojan](https://en.wikipedia.org/wiki/Trojan_horse_%28computing%29)